arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Serial1.begin(9600);
 ```

 To read incoming data, you can use a `while()` loop to continuously check for available data and read individual characters.
-The code show above stores the incoming characters in a String variables, and process the data when a line-ending character is received:
+The code shown above stores the incoming characters in a String variable and process the data when a line-ending character is received:

 ```arduino
 // Variable for storing incoming data